bardsoftware/ganttproject.docs/scheduler.rst

 Scheduling algorithm in GanttProject, referred hereafter as *the Scheduler*, takes decisions on when any particular task will start taking into account various constraints, with the ultimate goal to make the duration of the whole project as short as possible.
+Scheduler continuously runs after every change in the project and updates task appropriately.

 The Scheduler tries to be logical and unobtrusive, however it may move some tasks or may reject your updates to the task schedule and it is important to understand its decisions.

 Simple unconstrained task